hmmdyl/LWDR/README.md

 6. Basic RTTI (via `TypeInfo` stubs)
 7. Interfaces
 8. Static Arrays
+9. Virtual functions and overrides
+10. Abstract classes
+11. Static classes
+12. Allocation and deallocation of arrays

 ### What is in progress?
-9. Exceptions and Throwables (so far are currently working)
+13. Exceptions and Throwables (so far are working on GDC only)

 ### What doesn't work?
-10. Arrays
+14. Array concatenation and resizing
-11. Module constructors and destructors
+15. Module constructors and destructors
-12. ModuleInfo
+16. ModuleInfo

-### What is untested?
-13. Virtual functions and overrides
-14. Abstract classes
-15. Static classes
+17. There is no GC implmenetation
+18. Delegates/closures
+19. Associative arrays

 ### Which compilers can be used?
 GDC works the best.
-LDC can only be used for points 1-8.
+LDC can only be used for points 1-12.
 Exception handling does not work on LDC.
 DMD is not compatible.

 ### Has this been run on real hardware?